 Jesus often describes Himself as the Good Shepherd.
-He describes those who follow Him as His sheep.
+He called those who followed Him His sheep.

 First, those who follow Christ hear His voice.
-Jesus never leaves us out on our own.
-He is always leading and directing with His voice.
+Jesus never leaves you on your own.
+He leads and directs you with His voice.
 It is His voice that speaks to your heart.

 Not only is God speaking, but as His follower, you hear His voice.
-Those who call Jesus as Lord can recognize and understand God’s voice.
+Those who call Jesus their Lord can recognize and understand God’s voice.
 Jesus gave us His word in the Bible.
-The Bible is our plumb-line for living.
-It gives us principles and wisdom for life.
+The Bible is our plumb line for living.
+It gives us principles and wisdom for living.
 However, God also speaks to you and me.
-Most often, He speaks in that still small voice of the Spirit.
+He speaks in the still, small voice of the Spirit.
 You don’t have to be a pastor or super-spiritual to hear God’s voice.
-You only have to be listening.
+You only have to listen.
 Regular people like you and me can hear from God and receive direction for our lives.

 Second, Jesus knows His followers.
 As the Good Shepherd, He knows each of His sheep by name.
-He knows our strengths and weaknesses.
-He knows what we are going through right now.
-He has a good plan for each of us.
-Jesus is working in your life today to bring about His plan for you.
+He knows your strengths and weaknesses.
+He knows what you are going through right now.
+He has a good plan for you.
+Jesus is working in your life today to bring about His plan in your life.

-As His follower, you will never be overlooked or ignored.
-Jesus knows you by name.
+As His sheep, you will never be overlooked or ignored.
+Jesus knows your name.
 He knows all about you and has an incredible love for you.
 He knows when you hurt, when you are in pain, and when your life is filled with joy.

 Third, His sheep follow Him.
 I am a Texan.
 I know nothing about sheep, but I do know a little bit about cattle.
-As a boy, I spent summers on my grandfather’s ranch.
+As a boy, I spent my summers on my grandfather’s ranch.
 There’s a difference between how you handle cattle and sheep.
 You drive cattle, but you lead sheep.
-The rancher drives cattle where he wants them to go.
+The rancher drives the cattle where he wants them to go.
 The shepherd leads his sheep.
 The sheep know and trust the shepherd.
-They know he has the best for them and will lead them to a place of safety and provision.
-Is it any wonder Jesus is called the good shepherd, not the good rancher?
+They know their shepherd wants the best for them and will lead them to a place of safety and provision.
+Is it any wonder Jesus is called the Good Shepherd, not the good rancher?

 Finally, there’s an old hymn that says, “Wherever He leads, I’ll go.”
 That is the heart cry of the growing Christian.
-With our eyes set on our Good Shepherd, we follow Him wherever He leads.
+With your eyes set on our Good Shepherd, you follow Him wherever He leads.

 Jesus, the Good Shepherd, is leading you to good places.
 You should never fear where God is leading you.
-It may be a little scary at times, but you can be assured it will be for your good and will result in provision and safety.
+At times, it may be out of your comfort zone, but you can be assured it will be for your good and will result in provision and safety.